 A strong and well-supported training system will enable RTOs to strive for excellence and enhance the quality of training.
 This will benefit both learners and employers.

 Skills Ministers have committed to raising the quality of training delivered within the VET sector through:

 These reforms aim to improve the quality of training across Australia.
 The reforms will lead to a shared understanding across the sector of what high quality training provision looks like.
 They will help to ensure the quality of training delivery goes beyond compliance with the Standards and achieves excellence in training provision.

-A key focus of Quality reforms will be to strengthen the Standards, to ensure they are focussed on outcomes.
-Strengthening the Standards will make sure the minimum level of quality that an RTO must meet in order to operate within the national training system is sufficient and delivers positive outcomes for learners.
+A key focus of Quality Reforms will be to strengthen the Standards, to ensure they are focussed on outcomes.
+Strengthening the Standards will make sure the minimum level of quality that an RTO must meet to operate within the national training system is sufficient and delivers positive outcomes for learners.